brainfucksec/neovim-lua/README.md

 ## Disclaimer

-As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but **don't install anything without checking first!**
+As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone.
+Then feel free to take what you need but **don't install anything without checking first!**

 ---